zh012/zh012.github.io/content/machine-learning/foundations.md

-Title: Mathematics tools for machine learning
+Title: ML-Toolkit (1) Theory
 Date: 2016-03-10 10:30
+Tags: machine learning, PAC

 ### Get an idea of the learning framework